fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <details>
 <summary>Unsorted drafts</summary>
 🌱🌴🌊🏜

+devil is derived from Diabolos the root is from Iblis.
+Shatana - the one far away.
+Iblis is the leader of the shayateen. anybody who brings you far away from Allah.
+Shayateen may also be people

 In the end of times, the shayateen will take forms and tell you fictional stories and you will say "I can see his face but I dont know his name."  sahih bukhari